Statute Law (Repeals) Act 1998

-The Statute Law (Repeals) Act 1998 is an Act of the Parliament of the United Kingdom.
-It provided reform to the statute law in the areas of administration of justice, ecclesiastical law, education, finance, Hereford and Worcester, Inclosure Acts, Scottish Local Acts, Slave Trade Acts, as well as other miscellaneous items.
+The Statute Law (Repeals) Act 1998 (c.
+43) is an act of the Parliament of the United Kingdom.
+It provided reform to the statute law in the areas of administration of justice, ecclesiastical law, education, finance, Hereford and Worcester, inclosure acts, Scottish Local Acts, Slave Trade Acts, as well as other miscellaneous items.

-This Act implemented recommendations contained in the sixteenth report on statute law revision, by the Law Commission and the Scottish Law Commission.
+The act implemented recommendations contained in the sixteenth report on statute law revision, by the Law Commission and the Scottish Law Commission.

 Schedule 2

 Paragraph 3 was repealed by section 109(3) of, and Schedule 10 to the Courts Act 2003.